 Log-in and sign-up screens are important for a number of reasons.
 If they’re too confusing or design deficient, you risk losing potential loyal users at what is the front door of your app.

 These screens are also known as user onboarding screens.
-On AppMySite, you can optimize an entire range of elements to add flavour to the log-in and sign-up screens.
-These elements include –
+On AppMySite, you can fully customize your app’s log-in and sign-up screens.
+The design features available are-

 - Background image